hhhwwwuuu/BackTranslation/README.md

 ## Version Information
+**Version 0.2.2: fix the services url for Google Translator. **

-**Version 0.2.1: fix the small bug.
-From this version, the library googletrans version is [4.0.0rc1](https://pypi.org/project/googletrans/4.0.0rc1/).**
+Version 0.2.1: fix the small bug.
+From this version, the library googletrans version is [4.0.0rc1](https://pypi.org/project/googletrans/4.0.0rc1/).

 Version 0.2.0: support back-translation with Baidu API, and fix bugs